Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Methodology

 \section{Methodology}

-We first define certain desirable properties we would like our explanation method to have.
-The first three have been seen in previous works, while the last \textit{Unidirectionality} is something new we propose.
+We first define desirable properties for our explanation methods.
+The first three have been seen in previous works, while the last \textit{Unidirectionality} is new.
 We then describe our method where the goal is to explain a black-box model $f:\mathcal{X} \rightarrow \mathbb{R}$ for individual inputs $\bm{x}$ based on predictors $\bm{w}$ by looking at their corresponding components, also termed as feature attributions.